 \subsubsection{Action Space}

-In this work, we only concentrate on the high-level controller for drones.
-The low-level controller inside the drone tries to keep track of the high-level commands via inputs $\textbf{u}$.
-Since the quadrotor is an under-actuated system, the selected high-level commands (actions $a_t^n$) are the four velocity commands generally used in the mobile Robot Operation System (ROS), i.e., the desired velocity of quadrotor in the body frame $O_B$, namely $\hat v_x^B$, $\hat v_y^B$, $\hat v_z^B$ and $\hat \omega_z$.
-The action space $\aset^n$ consists of these four continuous actions that drive the drones to fly towards the target while exploring the constrained 3D space.
+In this work, we only focus on the high-level controller for drones.
+The low-level controller inside the drone tries to keep track of the high-level commands via inputs $\boldsymbol{u}$.
+Since the quadrotor is an under-actuated system, the selected high-level commands (actions $a_t^n$) are the four velocity commands generally used in the Robot Operation System (ROS), i.e., the desired velocity of the quadrotor in body frame $O_B$, namely $\hat v_x^B$, $\hat v_y^B$, $\hat v_z^B$ and $\hat \omega_z$.
+The action space $\aset^n$ consists of these four continuous actions that drive the drone to fly towards the target while exploring the constrained 3D space.